Approximate Release Date: May 1, 1993

 That it took this long for such a quintessential part of my memories of that era of video games is surprising.
 Sure, 1992’s Chester Cheetah: Too Cool to Fool was the first trickle of the eventual deluge, but even it doesn’t really count because it’s an advergame with a preexisting character.
 Bubsy was a trailblazer for the SNES.

 Bubsy is a bit too basic for its own good.
 You can’t run and you can’t attack enemies other than bopping them on their heads.
 The Y button lets Bubsy glide like a flying squirrel, which isn’t as useful as it should be for navigating the stages.
-It’s slow and hard to maneuver.
-Most gliding attempts will end in a pit or by getting nicked by a bad guy.
+It’s slow and hard to maneuver, and I accidentally glided into more than a few pits and baddies.

 The real benefit to gliding is more clear in the fiddly precision platforming segments.
 The movement physics, for lack of a better term, in Bubsy are jacked up.
 Bubsy has a great deal of momentum whenever he moves.
 This isn’t a huge deal when just running around as Bubsy will only take a few steps once the D-pad direction is let go.
 Jumping is another matter.
 Bubsy has very strange air control.
 Let’s say you are running to the right and jump to try to land on a small platform.
 If you overjump and try to pull left to correct your descent, Bubsy will start very slightly moving left.
 Let go of left, and Bubsy will resume momentum back to the right.
 It feels like playing a driving game with a miscalibrated analog stick.
 I thought my controller was broken.